Spwahle/Front-end-Developer-Interview-Questions/README.md

 * What did you learn yesterday/this week?
 [DONE]
 I use multiple sources for my everyday learning process.
 Whether it be Team Treehouse, Lynda or simply reading docs.
-Most recently I learned that about VueJS.
-It's an interesting and easy to use framework.
+Most recently I was studying EmberJS.
+It's an interesting, streamlined, but easy to use framework.

 * What excites or interests you about coding?
 [DONE]